 Roles in films quickly followed, in features such as The Girl Next Door (2004), Alpha Dog (2006), Turistas (2006) and Year One (2009).
 For her role in the small budget indie film Bickford Schmeckler's Cool Ideas (2006), she won Best Actress at the Aspen Film Festival.
 Wilde also appeared in the futuristic thriller TRON: Legacy (2010), directed by Joseph Kosinski and Cowboys & Aliens (2011), opposite Harrison Ford and Daniel Craig.

 She also enjoyed a successful television career, having played regular roles in NBC's The Black Donnellys and on the hit medical drama House.
 The series came to an end in 2012 but it was probably for the best for Olivia, as the film roles just kept pouring in.
 Some of her big 2012 titles include the brother-sister drama People Like Us with Chris Pine, The Longest Week alongside Jason Bateman, Black Dog, Red Dog with James Franco, Deadfall with Eric Bana, and The Words co-starring Bradley Cooper, Jeremy Irons and Dennis Quaid.
-Her most recent films are Drinking Buddies (2013) where she stars alongside Anna Kendrick, Jake Johnson and Ron Livingston and Rush(2013) where she stars alongside Chris Hemsworth.
+She also appeared in Drinking Buddies (2013) where she stars alongside Anna Kendrick, Jake Johnson and Ron Livingston and Rush(2013) where she stars alongside Chris Hemsworth.

-On stage, Wilde starred in Epic Theatre Center's Off-Broadway production of Beauty on the Vine.
+On stage, Olivia starred in Epic Theatre Center's Off-Broadway production of Beauty on the Vine.

 Olivia Wilde Filmography